 Your Website Says You Cover My Pet's Condition

 You'll see lots of pet insurance claims examples on our website.
 These claims were paid because the conditions were not pre-existing when the pets first enrolled with Embrace.

 Have You Visited Your Vet in the Last 12 Months?

 Your policy terms and conditions require you to have a documented visit to the vet in the 12 months before you purchased your policy.
 Your pet must be examined and documented by a veterinarian for coverage to start.
 You should get this done as soon as possible so you don't find yourself without coverage when you need it most.

 Still Not Sure?

 Not everything is black and white when it comes to your pet's health.
 We try hard to be honest and upfront about what we consider pre-existing before you enroll.

-For peace of mind about your pet's coverage we recommend you ask us to conduct a medical history review after you enroll your pet.
+For peace of mind about your pet's coverage we recommend you ask us to conduct a free medical history review after you enroll your pet.